Kulichoid/FullStackTestAutomation/README.md

   - `/restassured`: Contains API tests.
   - `/selenium`: Contains UI tests.

-## Purpose
-This project serves as a demo of my full-stack test automation skills.

 ## Future Enhancements
 - Add more comprehensive tests for both BE and FE.
 - Integrate CI/CD pipelines.